Local limit theorem for directed polymers beyond the $L^2$-phase

-Given $1<q<p<\infty$ and $\rho\in[0,1]$, we say that a hypercontractive inequality holds if, for all $g\colon:\Omega\to\R$,
+Given $1<q<p<\infty$ and $\rho\in[0,1]$, we say that a hypercontractive inequality holds if, for all $g\colon\Omega\to\R$,

 Note that this inequality is always satisfied for $\rho=0$ and never for $\rho=1$ (unless $g$ is constant).
-One natural problem is to show that, for a given $p$ and $q$, there exists $\rho>0$ satisfying \eqref{eq:hyper} and to determine the largest possible value such that the inequality still holds.
+One natural question is to find, for given $p$ and $q$, the largest possible $\rho$ satisfying \eqref{eq:hyper}.
 For our purposes, we need a slightly weaker result:

 \begin{thmx} Fix $\rho\in(0,1)$.
 For every $q>1$ there exists $p=p(q)>q$ such that \eqref{eq:hyper} holds for all $g\colon\Omega\to\R$ and for all finite $\Lambda$.
 Moreover, $q\mapsto \frac{p(q)}{q}$ is increasing. \end{thmx}